Claustre Affair: Initial negotiations

 Already, two West German envoys had arrived in Chad to negotiate with the hostages.
 The French were sending Robert Puissant, a high-ranking official, to be their negotiator, but it would take time for him to arrive.
 Franz Wallner, one of the German envoys, joined Pierre Claustre in Bardaï.
-On the morning of 10 May, Habré and hisCCFAN published their demands:
+On the morning of 10 May, Habré and his CCFAN published their demands: